What the numbers mean

 boycott those squashed planes, mainly 777s and 787s, then maybe the airlines will have to think again.

 In the USA the FAA is under pressure to enact minimum seat pitch and width standards.
-Maybe the incredible
+Congress directed

 Seat pitch (the distance to the same point on the next seat) is important.
 We all know